-Former Tiger standout Andrew Waters ‘16 is in his first season as an assistant coach of the Trinity baseball team.
+Former Tiger standout Andrew Waters is in his second season as an assistant coach of the Trinity baseball team.
+Since joining the staff prior to the 2019 season, Coach Waters has served as Trinity baseball’s recruiting coordinator and third-base coach.

-Coach Waters was captain of Trinity’s 2016 team which captured the NCAA Division III Baseball Championship in Appleton, Wisconsin.
-The talented outfielder also helped the Tigers advance to their first NCAA Finals, the previous season.
+Coach Waters was captain of Trinity’s 2016 team which captured the NCAA Division III Baseball Championship in Grand Chute, Wisconsin.
+The talented outfielder also helped the Tigers advance to their first NCAA Finals the previous season.

-He was tabbed for the 2016 NCAA All-Tournament Team, 2016 D3baseball.com All-West Region Second Team, and the Spokane (Washington) Regional All-Tournament Team.
+He was tabbed for the 2016 D3baseball.com All-West Region Second Team, and was selected for the Spokane (Washington) Regional All-Tournament Team.
 Coach Waters blasted a game-tying home run in the Regional final against Pacific Lutheran (WA) University, as the Tigers went on to claim a victory and were propelled to the DIII World Series.
 Earlier, Coach Waters was elected to the All-Southern Collegiate Athletic Conference (SCAC) Second Team.

 In Trinity’s 10-7 NCAA Championship victory over Keystone (PA) College, Coach Waters batted 2-4 and drove in three runs.
 His two-RBI single in the top of the ninth inning effectively sealed the Championship rings for the Tigers.
 Coach Waters completed the Championship season with a .421 batting average, along with 47 RBI, 38 runs scored, 17 doubles, five triples, and eight home runs.